Frequently Asked Questions

 children are in the family? and (2) how many and what kind of sources have I

 already found?
-The base price for a family is $10.00 plus $1.75 per child
+There is base price for a family plus a second amount

 When I was 14, I'd ride my bike out to St. Lawrence (I didn't have a driver's

-office where I learned to read the old German script the hard way.
-My high
+license yet) and sit in the priest's office where I learned to read the old German script the hard way.

 to find out exactly where they came from.
-My approach to research is
+My approach to research is different.
+When I find that a family came from a certain

 records, I almost always recognize other surnames and find other families who

 also came to Wisconsin.
-From the 200 films I have rented since 1996, I
+From the 250 films I have rented since 1996, I

 have been able to find ancestral cities for hundreds of southeastern Wisconsin